danielsaatchi/EMIT/CODE_OF_CONDUCT.md

 This project is a [Open Source Contribution by KAIST][KAIST-website].

-For more information contact [KAIST Soft Robotics and Intelligent Materials][SRIM-lab] or [Wiley-Advanced Functional Materials Journal][AFM-wiley]with any additional questions or comments.
+For more information contact [KAIST Soft Robotics and Intelligent Materials][SRIM-lab] lab or [Wiley-Advanced Functional Materials][AFM-wiley] journal with any additional questions or comments.

 [KAIST-website]: https://www.kaist.ac.kr
 [SRIM-lab]: https://srim.kaist.ac.kr